 Information and Procedures for Requesting an 201 Level Language Course Substitution

 As part of UMBC’s graduation requirements, students are required to demonstrate competency in language study at the 201 level (L201).
-While UMBC views the L201 study of a language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disabilities, deafness, or hearing/speech impairments may find the conditions of the L201 Language Proficiency General Education Program (GEP) requirement to be a barrier to degree completion due to the functional limitations of a disability.
+While UMBC views the L201 study of a language to be an essential component of a liberal arts education, it recognizes that otherwise qualified students with language-based learning disorders, deafness, or hearing/speech/communication impairments may find the conditions of the L201 Language Proficiency General Education Program (GEP) requirement to be a barrier to degree completion due to the functional limitations of a disability.

 Please note: a 201 level language substitution is not an option if proficiency in a language is deemed essential to a student’s major program or course of study or is a prerequisite for a required class.